 Each Holder generally will be required to include in the Holder's income for a taxation year in which a taxation year of the Trust ends (the "Trust's Taxation Year") that portion of the Trust's income for the Trust's Taxation Year that became payable to the Holder in the Trust's Taxation Year, whether the portion becomes payable in cash or by the issue of additional Participating Preferred Trust Units (each a "Reinvested Participating Preferred Trust Unit").
-A Holder to whom the Trust issues a Reinvested Participating Preferred Trust Unit at a cost equal to the amount of the Trust's income that is thereby distributed to the Holder, and must average that cost with the adjusted cost base of all of the Holder's other Participating Preferred Trust Units to determine the adjusted cost base of the Holder's Participating Preferred Trust Units.
+A Holder to whom the Trust issues a Reinvested Participating Preferred Trust Unit will acquire the Reinvested Participating Preferred Trust Unit at a cost equal to the amount of the Trust's income that is thereby distributed to the Holder, and must average that cost with the adjusted cost base of all of the Holder's other Participating Preferred Trust Units to determine the adjusted cost base of the Holder's Participating Preferred Trust Units.